-The foreign trade mark holder may instead file a criminal complaint against the infringer, given that trade mark infringement constitutes a crime under Portuguese law.
-This complaint would be investigated by the Portuguese public prosecution and it is for the latter to decide to bring the case to court.
-The plaintiff also can request compensation under this procedure.
+The foreign trade mark holder may, in some cases, file a criminal complaint against the infringer, given that trade mark infringement constitutes a crime under Portuguese law.

+This complaint would be investigated by the Portuguese public prosecution and it is for the latter to decide to bring the case to trial.
+The plaintiff can also request compensation under this procedure.
+Criminal procedures are more common in issues related to counterfeiting.